Complete Guide to Writing an MBA Dissertation

 The following points should help you create an ‘80% draft’ that should get you a ‘pass’ mark with minimal revisions even in the worst-case scenario.
 As noted earlier, we will improve it during the following phase of your MBA dissertation writing process.

-3. Including a table of key theories and authors at the end of your Literature Review may be a good idea for improving readability.
+- Including a table of key theories and authors at the end of your Literature Review may be a good idea for improving readability.
 It also makes referring to them easier when you are writing your Discussion chapter.
+If you are struggling with your literature review, our literature review services can guide you.

 Moving On: Revising Your Draft